markus-hinsche/weakly-supervised-semseg/report.md

 * Task (ii): weakly-supervised training with N2 only: `59.3%`
 * Task (iii): mixed supervision: supervised (N1) + weakly-supervised (N2): `80.5%`

-This shows that mixed supervision achieves better results than weak supervision and slightly better results than full supervision.
+This shows that for this approach on this task: mixed supervision achieves better results than weak supervision and slightly better results than full supervision.

 ## Future work / Improvements

-* When combining FS+WS, this project trained one epoch either fully-supervised or weakly-supervised:
+* When combining fully-supervised and weakly-supervised training, this project trained one epoch either fully-supervised or weakly-supervised:
-  It would be interesting to use batches in a way that one batch contains both fully-supervised and weakly-supervised in one batch (as done in [Deep Learning with Mixed Supervision for Brain Tumor Segmentation](https://arxiv.org/abs/1812.04571)).
+  It would be interesting to use batches in a way that one batch contains both fully-supervised and weakly-supervised in one batch (as done in the paper [Deep Learning with Mixed Supervision for Brain Tumor Segmentation](https://arxiv.org/abs/1812.04571)).
 * Another improvement could be made by having a closer look at the type of mistakes that the model makes in the predicted mask.
 * This project only used Resnet18, larger U-net backbones could be tried